 According to humans, the human brain is a miraculous organ.
 No other species is even half as intelligent as we think we are.
 But we’re seriously beating the planet, we’re not having fun, and everything is getting worse.
 This is called progress.
 Circle what is wrong with this picture.

 Craig Dilworth circled humans.
 Modern society drove him nuts, because it was so self-destructive.
-It simply made no sense, from the perspective of the dominant worldview, which worshipped the most incredible organism in the entire universe.
+It simply made no sense.
+But the dominant worldview worshipped the amazing progress made possible by the most incredible organism in the entire universe.
 How could a creature so brilliant act like this?

 Dilworth, a very clever lad, eventually discovered a perspective from which our freaky behavior actually made perfect sense.
 He called it the “ecological worldview,” and he thoroughly described it in his book Too Smart For Our Own Good.

 There was a time, long ago, when everyone’s ancestors lived with the ecological worldview, and some tribal people still do.
 In the last 40 years or so, a few civilized people have been rediscovering it.
 New ideas emerging from anthropology, archaeology, and economics have revealed that “primitive” living was awesome in many ways.
 Life was not “nasty, brutish, and short.”

 Our wild ancestors were well nourished, very healthy, and enjoyed a leisurely way of life in an endless unspoiled wilderness.
 The air was clean, the water was pure, the rivers were filled with salmon, and there were countless mastodons and mammoths.
 The Upper Paleolithic era (40,000 – 25,000 BP) may have been the high point of the human journey.
 In many ways, it’s been downhill since then.